briangershon/react-minimal/README.md

   * Unit tests (via Jest)
   * Continuous Integration workflow with Github Actions
   * Prettier config
+  * Snowpack configuration includes a rollup setting to avoid duplicate `react` and `react-dom` when importing CJS modules (which breaks hooks).
+This setting not used by this starter but avoids potential future problem I've run into with Snowpack projects.

 * Styling with default fonts that look great across operating systems.